go-gost/docs/en/docs/concepts/chain.md

 The service service-0 uses two chains chain-0 and chain-1 in a round-robin manner.

-## Direct Connection Node
+## Virtual Node

-If the service does not need to use an upper-stream proxy, a special direct connection node (`connector.type` and `dialer.type` are both `direct`) can be used to directly connect to the target address, and the node does not require a corresponding server, so the `addr` parameter of the node is ignored.
+If the service does not need to use an upper-stream proxy, a special virtual node (`connector.type` and `dialer.type` are both `virtual`) can be used to directly connect to the target address, and the node does not require a corresponding server, so the `addr` parameter of the node is ignored.

-=== "命令行"
+=== "CLI"

     ```
     gost -L :8080 -F direct://:0?interface=eth0